margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** spineless, weak, timid, afraid, abject, pathetic, wimp, deserter

 ## Brotherhood ##
-Brotherhood expressed through playing sports with neighbors, going on walks in the neighborhood, helping out a friend Loyal, steadfast, and true for life brothers
+Brotherhood expressed through playing sports with neighbors, going on walks in the neighborhood, and helping out a friend.
+Loyal, steadfast, and true for life brothers.
 Standing in unity and solidarity.

 <br>